rhmaxdotorg/pulsechain-validator/README.md

 Are your clients fully synced?
 They must be synced, talking to each other and talking to the network for the validator to work properly.

+* How much does it cost to be a validator?

+Depends on if you're using your own hardware or the cloud.
+For example, you could build or buy your own hardware for initial cost of around $2k and then pay for electricity it uses from running 24/7 each month.
+Or you can rent a server in the Amazon AWS cloud for an estimated $300-$500 per month.
+Both ways have advantages and disadvantages.

 * Where can I find additional help on PulseChain dev stuff and being a validator?

 https://t.me/PulseDev